Seaman Jocelyn Rosales earns Coast Guard Honor Graduate for Delta-200

 |0

-This work, Seaman Jocelyn Rosales earns Coast Guard Honor Graduate for Delta-200 [Image 2 of 2], by CWO2 Timothy Tamargo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Seaman Jocelyn Rosales earns Coast Guard Honor Graduate for Delta-200, by PO2 Shannon Kearney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT